react-native-cameraroll/react-native-cameraroll/README.md

 On Expo, follow the guide [here](https://docs.expo.io/versions/latest/sdk/permissions/) for requesting the permission.

-On ejected apps, adding the following lines will add the capability for the app to request the permission.
+On react-native-cli or ejected apps, adding the following lines will add the capability for the app to request the permission.
 Find more info on Android Permissions [here](https://reactnative.dev/docs/permissionsandroid).

 ```xml
 <manifest>